 Specialist daytime support is also available for people who have particular needs – such as those with dementia or people needing particularly intensive help to recover from an illness or injury.

 Call 0113 222 4401 for further information about daytime support or speak to your care manager if you have one.
-You can also visit Leeds Directory website or call their helpline on 0113 391 8333 for information about services, groups and activities in your area.
+You can also use the link on this page to visit the Leeds Directory website for information about services, groups and activities in your area.

 If you care for someone